taelid/summer-theme/README.md

 ---

-<p align="center">This is my first extension, I hope you enjoy using it, please let me know if there are any issues! </p>
+<p align="center">This is my first extension, I hope you enjoy using it, you are welcome to let me know if there are any issues! </p>

-<p align="center"> I'll add a light mode version of the theme if there is a demand for it. 🧡</p>
+<p align="center"> I might add a light mode version of the theme if there is a demand for it. 🧡</p>